Corvallis Campus

 931 Reiman Street, Corvallis, 97330

-The Corvallis Campus, comprising the Benton Center and Chinook Hall provides LBCC’s quality education directly to Benton County residents.
-Conveniently located in the heart of Corvallis, the Corvallis Campus offers a wide range of programs that include:
+The Corvallis Campus, which includes the Benton Center and Chinook Hall, brings LBCC's high-quality education directly to residents of Benton County.
+Conveniently located in the heart of Corvallis, the campus offers a wide range of programs and services, including:

-- Noncredit lifelong learning classes for all Benton County residents through Community Education in art, fitness, foreign languages,computer training, driver education, and more
+- Noncredit lifelong learning opportunities for Benton County residents through Community Education, including classes in art, fitness, foreign languages, computer training, driver education, and more

 - A preschool cooperative and parenting classes

-The Corvallis Campus offers credit courses necessary for transfer to Oregon State University and other four-year colleges.
-LBCC and OSU students can take classes at either institution (or both) through our Degree Partnership program.
-A current schedule of Corvallis Campus classes can be found in the online Schedule of Classes.
+The Corvallis Campus provides credit courses designed for transfer to Oregon State University and other four-year colleges.
+Through the Degree Partnership Program, LBCC and OSU students can take classes at either institution — or both.
+A current schedule of Corvallis Campus classes is available in the online Schedule of Classes.

-The Corvallis Campus supports its students with services including advising, testing, registration, instructional assistance in mathematics and writing, and Campus Store order pick-up.
+Students at the Corvallis Campus are supported by a range of services, including testing, registration, instructional assistance in mathematics and writing, and Campus Store order pickup.

 Lebanon Campus